How to capture AI-friendly Pipe Inspection Footage

 There are a number of standard procedures that operators can apply to ensure inspection footage is optimised for use with AI pipe assessments.
 Areas where standardised procedure can be introduced to great effect are:

-- Standardising the asset information block at the start of footage capture
+- Standardising the asset information block at the start of footage capture (on-screen display)

 - Standardising the chainage on-screen display positioning.